mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/scroll-views/",
     "Scroll View" %}

-  - scrolls content larger than visible area
+  - scrolls content larger than the visible area
   - displays transient scrolling indicators
-  - can operation in paging mode
+  - can operate in paging mode
   - can support zooming
   - SwiftUI creates this with `ScrollView`